Operation Arc Light: Problems

 Communication leaks undermined the effectiveness of the campaign.
 According to Stephen Budiansky, "Despite NSA's occasional success in tightening up particularly leaky communication practices, the problems continued throughout the war.
-On Andersen the Vietcong were given as much as eight hours' warning and often revealing exact launch times and likely targets.
-Because of a Russian trawler stationed off the island listening to conversations and seeing actual B-52 launches.
+On Andersen the Vietcong were given as much as eight hours' warning and often revealing exact launch times and likely targets, because of a Soviet trawler stationed off the island listening to conversations and seeing actual B-52 launches."

 Combat Skyspot Memorial

 Nineteen technicians of the 1st Combat Evaluation Group were lost in ground combat.
 On September 21, 2010, President Barack Obama presented the Medal of Honor to the sons of Chief Master Sergeant Richard L. Etchberger for his actions in the battle of Lima Site 85.
 A memorial to all 1CEVG technicians is located directly behind the Arc Light memorial.